John Murray Anderson: Career

-Anderson produced the Ziegfeld Follies in 1934, 1936, and 1943, the Harold Arlen-Ira Gershwin-E. Y. Harburg revue Life Begins at 8:40 (1934), Billy Rose's Jumbo (1935), One for the Money (1939), Two for the Show (1940), and Three to Make Ready (1946), and New Faces of 1952.
+Anderson produced the Ziegfeld Follies in 1934, 1936, and 1943, the Harold Arlen-Ira Gershwin-E. Y. Harburg revue Life Begins at 8:40 (1934), Billy Rose's Jumbo (1935), the series by Nancy Hamilton of One for the Money (1939), Two for the Show (1940), and Three to Make Ready (1946).

+When his former student form his acting academy, Bette Davis, had to deal with her 1952 Broadway-bound revue Two's Company running into problems on the road, she hired Anderson to restage it.
+In that same year, he had produced New Faces of 1952.
+The following year, he would create a new version of his 1929 show with John Murray Anderson's Almanac (1953), which was his last production.

+London stage

 He also directed productions in London; in the West End, he directed The League of Notions, Bow Bells, and Fanfare.

+Radio City Music Hall, revues, and various venues

-Anderson worked as a director at Radio City Music Hall in 1933, as director of the Casa Mañana revue at the Fort Worth Frontier Centennial in 1936, and at the Great Lakes Exposition in Cleveland, Ohio in 1937.
+Anderson worked as a director at Radio City Music Hall in 1933, as director of the Casa Mañana Revue at the Fort Worth Frontier Centennial in 1936, and at the Great Lakes Exposition in Cleveland, Ohio in 1937.
 He directed Billy Rose's Diamond Horseshoe from 1938 to 1950, and productions for Ringling Brothers Circus from 1942 to 1951.

+Film

 Anderson worked in Hollywood as well.
-He directed the film King of Jazz (1930), wrote the screenplay for Ziegfeld Follies (1946), directed the water ballets in Bathing Beauty (1944), and directed the circus sequences in The Greatest Show on Earth (1952), as well as wrote the lyrics for the following songs in collaboration with Henry Sullivan, many of which were performed off camera:
+He directed the film King of Jazz (1930), wrote the screenplay for Ziegfeld Follies (1946), directed the water ballets in Bathing Beauty (1944), and directed the circus sequences in The Greatest Show on Earth (1952), as well as had written the lyrics for the following songs in the film in collaboration with Henry Sullivan, many of which were performed off camera: